vaishnavit67/Tenzies-game/README.md

 * Add animations for rolling dice
 * Add timer and leaderboard
 * Add dark/light mode
 * Make it responsive for mobile
+* Local multiplayer — allow friends on the same network to play together:
+  - Create/join a local lobby, sync dice rolls and held-dice across clients, and show shared roll/score state in real time.
+  - Options considered: WebRTC peer-to-peer (no central server), WebSocket with a small local host, or a hosted realtime DB for quick prototyping.

 # Learning Highlights